Skip to content

 Filing deadlines

-The deduction is applied within the standard IRPF filing period, normally between 2 April and 30 June of the year following the relevant tax period (in accordance with the AEAT’s annual calendar).
-No special deadline for this specific regional deduction is known to exist [VERIFY].
+The deduction is applied within the standard IRPF filing period, normally between 2 April and 30 June of the year following the relevant tax period.
+No special deadline for this specific regional deduction is currently known to exist; confirm in the text of art.
+17 bis DL 1/2010 or ATAM implementing guidance before advising.

 Comparative Analysis: Madrid Mbappé vs Other Regional and European Options